 Photo courtesy of Amazon

 “There are days when I feel so lightly connected to the earth that the threads that tether me to the planet are gossamer thin, spun sugar.
 A strong gust of wind could dislodge me completely, and I’d lift off and blow away, like one of those seeds in a dandelion clock.
 The threads tighten slightly from Monday to Friday.”
+A modern day Jane Eyre

 I just loved Eleanor!
 She is a loner and avoids social interactions and lives in isolation.
 She speaks out without thinking, to whatever pops in her mind.
 She has never received hugs, or held hands and has never felt loved, she never received anything when she was sad to cheer her up.
 Never received balloons and received a balloon from Raymond with Sponge Bob on it and it was so special to her.
 She never heard of Sponge Bob.